edgedb/edgedb/docs/cli/edgedb_migration/edgedb_migration_extract.rst

 Extract migration history from the database and write it to ``/dbschema/migrations``.
-Useful when a direct DDL command has been used to change the schema and now ``gel migrate`` will not comply because the database migration history is ahead of the migration history inside ``/dbschema/migrations``.
+Useful when a direct DDL command has been used to change the schema and now :gelcmd:`migrate` will not comply because the database migration history is ahead of the migration history inside ``/dbschema/migrations``.